realworldocaml/book/en/03-variables-and-functions.md

 Anonymous functions aren't named, but they can be used for many different purposes nonetheless.
-You can, for example, apply an anonymous function to an argument:
+You can, for example, apply an anonymous function to an argument.

 ```ocaml
 # (fun x -> x + 1) 7;;